Senshyi/GraphQL_pg/README.md

 # GraphQL_pg

-This is a Harcker News Clone back-end
+This is a Harcker News Clone back-end.

+Front-end can be found [here](https://github.com/JanMach97/graphql-pg-fe)

 ## Getting started